 How to Become a Digital Marketer

-Interested?
+Interested in dipping your toes into the world of digital marketing?
 Here’s our quick guide to kick-starting your career.

 What Qualifications Do Digital Marketers Need?

-Apply to do a marketing/digital marketing degree.
+Apply to do a marketing/digital marketing degree

 Take a postgraduate qualification in digital marketing